AKRASHEJAZ/AKRASHEJAZ/README.md

 </div>

----

 ## About

- I build backend systems, deployment workflows, and game mechanics.
+ <p>I build backend systems, deployment workflows, and game mechanics.</p>
- The goal is always the same: software that solves real problems.
+ <p>The goal is always the same: software that solves real problems.</p>

- • Backend architecture, database design, and production deployments
+ <p>• Backend architecture, database design, and production deployments.</p>
- • Indie games exploring multiplayer systems and stylised mechanics
+ <p>• Indie games exploring multiplayer systems and stylised mechanics.</p>
- • Open to help and colaborate on projects that are helpful for community.
+ <p>• Open to help and colaborate on projects that are helpful for community.</p>

 ---